TomAtomCZ/JobQueueBundle/README.md

 # JobQueueBundle

-### Symfony Bundle which aims to replace JMSJobQueueBundle console commands scheduling, using Symfony messenger.
+### Symfony bundle which aims to replace JMSJobQueueBundle for scheduling console commands, leveraging Symfony Messenger for job handling.

+## Features:

+- Schedule any command from your app as a server-side job, either programmatically or through a browser interface.
+- Browse jobs and see their details in browser.
+- Cancel and retry jobs.
+- Add related entity and parent job.
+- Capture and store specific output from commands in the job's output parameters.

 #### Dependencies: